 you cannot choose any drainage solution, neither do you know if your basement will try to float up.

 External drainage is often the cheapest waterproofing measure, but to rely upon it when it cannot cope at all times is a serious error.
 In flooded conditions drainage pipes deliver rain water to your basement superfast, instead of taking it away.

 The people who do these investigations are a bit hard to find.
 They seem to call themselves Geotechnical Engineers or Engineering Geologists but Yellow Pages doesn't.
 Yellow Pages hides them.
 There is an Association of Geotechnical and Geoenvironmental Specialists (AGS) who list their members.
 You will probably need to do some internet searching to find specialists in your local area.

-Therefore we have listed a number down the page.
-We have had a report by each of them sent us by clients.
+Therefore I have listed a number down the page.
+I have had a report by each of them sent to me by clients.